-Development and Building Construction has been working for building codes design and implementation.
-After the 2015 earthquake, the National Reconstruction Authority was established and works towards the reconstruction of buildings damaged during the Gorkha earthquake.
+In Nepal, the National Seismological Center under the Department of Mines and Geology has been conducting seismic monitoring since 1978.
+The Lev. of Education is responsible to evelop different educational activities across the nation, and the Lev. of Urban Development and Building Construction has been working for building codes design and implementation.
+After the 2015 earthquake, the National Reconstruction Authority has reconstruction of buildings damaged during the Gorkha earthquake.
 Despite these efforts, the topic of earthquakes is not included at any level of the official school curriculum in the Nepali education system.
-However, recently the National Society for Earthquake and

-69 Technology (NSET) initiated the Public-School Earthquake Safety Program in Nepal, but only in 70 a few districts of the country (Dixit et al., 2014).
-This program focuses mainly on the retrofitting 71 of school buildings to restore and minimize future damage following the 2015 earthquake; 72 however, educational efforts are still very limited.
+However, recently the National Society for Earthquake and Technology (NSET) initiated the Public-School Earthquake Safety Program in Nepal, but only in a few districts of the country (Dixit et al., 2014).
+This program focuses mainly on the retrofitting of school buildings to restore and minimize future damage following the 2015 earthquake; however, educational efforts are still very limited.

-74 Following the devastating 2015 Gorkha event, and considering the history of major earthquakes 75 and the likelihood of many more, as well as poor educational efforts on the topic, we initiated and 76 implemented a seismology education program in schools in Western Nepal (Fig. 1; Subedi et al., 77 2020) including the area affected by the 2015 earthquake and expanding towards the West (Fig. 78 2).
-The aim of the program is to increase the earthquake awareness levels in Nepal, starting from 79 the schools, with the hope that this knowledge will be spread into the community through social 80 learning, and partly through the establishment of a low-cost seismic network (Figs. 1, 3).
-In this 81 study, the effects of the education program for earthquake awareness and preparedness are 82 evaluated.
-The evaluation was performed by collecting data from students through two surveys, 83 one before and one after the initiation of the education program.
+Following the devastating 2015 Gorkha event, and considering the history of major earthquakes and the likelihood of many more well as poor educational effection the topic, we initiated and implemented a seismology education program in schools in Western Nepal (Fig. 1; Subedi et al., 2020) including the area affected by the 2015 earthquake and expanding towards the West (Fig. 2).
+The aim of the program is to increase the earthquake awareness levels in Nepal, starting from the schools, with the hope that this knowledge will be spread into the community through social learning, and partly through the establishment of a low-cost seismic network (Figs. 1, 3).
+In this study, the effects of the education program for earthquake awareness and preparedness are evaluated.
+The evaluation was performed by collecting data from students through two surveys, one before and one after the initiation of the education program.

-METHODS 86
+METHODS